 - Lubricate your eyes.
-Use over-the-counter eye drops to keep your eyes hydrated.
+Use over-the-counter artificial tears to keep your eyes hydrated.
 This is helpful when you are using the computer for extended periods.

-Seek professional help if you start to experience worrisome eye symptoms, especially if home treatments and prevention methods aren’t working.
+Seek professional help if you experience worrisome eye symptoms, especially if home treatments and prevention methods aren’t working.

 Meet with an eye doctor if you notice any of the following:

 - Significant eye strain or pain

 - Vision obstructions